 Windrow uses an open-air technique, with waste piled in rows, turned regularly so all the materials spend some time in the warm, damp centre where further breakdown occurs.

 In-vessel composting is carried out in enclosed silo or drum type structures.
 The temperature and ventilation are efficiently controlled to break down a wide range of organic material.
-The waste is mixed to aerate and encourage the bacterial activity.
-This method takes a little longer as the compost then has to be left to cool sufficiently after reaching temperatures of 60°C in order to kill any dangerous bacteria.
+The waste is mixed to aerate and encourage bacterial activity.
+This method takes a little longer as the compost then has to be left to cool sufficiently after reaching temperatures of 60°C to kill any dangerous bacteria.

 Aerated static pile composting is suited to large quantities of organic waste.
 The pile of waste is layered with wood chippings or newspaper to allow for the passage of air from the bottom to the top, alternatively, the waste can be laid over pipes that produce airflow.